robotools/robofab/Documentation/source/docs_objects/RComponent.rst

 .. py:attribute:: baseGlyph

 The name of the glyph the component points to.
 The glyph is assumed to be present in the same font.

-Note: in FontLab this attribute is readonly.
+.. note:: In FontLab this attribute is read-only.

 .. py:attribute:: index